resthub/resthub.org/backbone-stack.rst

 This application bootstrap file is main.js located at your webapp root (usually src/main/webapp).
 The goal of this file is mainly to intialize require.js configuration.
 Your application code should not be here but in app.js (automatically loaded by main.js) in order to allow easy Backbone stack updates.

-Here's the default main.js file :
+Here's the default main.js file:

 .. code-block:: javascript